-A proposal for development project in Stratford, between Queen Street and Trow Avenue on the north side of Ontario Street, has been referred back to planning staff; here’s a link to YouTube video of the meeting
+A proposal for development project in Stratford, between Queen Street and Trow Avenue on the north side of Ontario Street, has turned out to be contentious

 A proposal for a development project in Stratford, between Queen Street and Trow Avenue on the north side of Ontario Street, has been referred back to planning staff.
 The proposed development site is a short distance south of Stratford’s Festival Theatre.